-Her title track of the new album has been performed in a few of television shows.
+The title track, “Something About Her,” has been performed on a few television shows.
 Her previously-released single and music video, “22 Cents Less,” is a danceable pop song with a strong positive message about overcoming the gender wage gap.
-It has received recognition from California Women Lawyers, KCRA3 Sacramento, KYMA Arizona, Boston Globe and other publications across the country and in United Kingdom.
-The song charted in Top 30 in several radio stations across the country.
+It received recognition from California Women Lawyers, KCRA3 Sacramento, KYMA Arizona, Boston Globe and other publications across the country and in United Kingdom.
+The song charted in Top 30 in several radio stations across the country, and was promoted on a billboard in NYC’s Times Square for one week.

-Over the course of two years, The 4 Harmonies sang the National Anthem at various events such as Fourth of July Celebrations, an NBA Sacramento Kings Game, and the Amgen Tour of California.
-It was through this group that she found an interest in sound recording and producing.
-After the group split up, Mina took up a solo career of recording covers of popular songs in her room with a small studio she set up herself.
+• After launching a solo career, Mina started recording covers of popular songs in her room with a small studio she set up herself.
 She also participated in a junior high choir, and eventually in a high school Jazz Choir.

-Mina took two months after high school to study the music and language of Iran, her father’s country of origin.
+• After high school, Mina studied the music and language of Iran, her father’s country of origin.
 In Iran, she took classical Persian voice lessons under Solmaz Badri.
 It was also in Iran that Mina learned of her acceptance to Berklee College of Music.

 • In the summer of 2016, after her first semester at Berklee, Mina returned to California where she continued writing, recording, and producing new original songs including a newly released single and music video, “Carnival Girl,” an emotional song about a young girl’s struggle with addiction.
 Carnival Girl received local recognition from KCRA3, the Davis Enterprise, the Daily Democrat, and Good Day Sacramento where she performed two of her original songs live.
 Around this time, Mina met Arlene Mordeno (songwriter and indie label) with whom she has since worked to produce an upcoming album, writing multiple original songs.